 Exceptions: RNs and LPNs who practice under Temporary, Provisional, Graduate or other similar registrations are considered to have registration not equivalent to the RN or RPN registration required to practice in Ontario.
 Please refer to this information about practicing as an RN or RPN in Ontario for details.

-- you are not the subject of any discipline or fitness to practice orders, ongoing investigations, interim orders or agreements resulting from complaints or proceedings
+- you are not the subject of any discipline or fitness-to-practice orders, ongoing investigations, interim orders or agreements resulting from complaints or proceedings

-- you are complying with the continuing competency and quality assurance requirements where you are currently registered to practice in Canada.
+- you are complying with the continuing competency and quality assurance requirements where you are currently registered to practice in Canada

 Providing false or misleading information and/or documents in support of your application for registration may result in a refusal of your application for registration or the cancellation of any certificate that may have been issued.